Publish Date: 07/14/2022

 Saberhagen won two Cy Young Awards with the Royals, one in 1985 and the other in 1989.
 He was the main reason why the Royals won the 1985 World Series and he is the best Starting Pitcher in Royals history.

-Brett is not only the greatest Royal of all time he is also one of the greatest third basemen of all time.
+Brett is not only the greatest Royal of all time but also one of the greatest third basemen of all time.
 Brett compiled over 3,000 hits, over 300 home runs, and hit over .300 in his career, and also added over 200 stolen bases as well.
 Brett was also selected to 13 All-Star games and won an MVP and gold glove for his efforts.